To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The agreement would be “implemented in the shortest time possible”, Abbas said.

 Fayyad “warmly welcomed” Monday’s agreement, a Palestinian spokesperson said.
-It was unclear whether he would remain in the government after stepping down as prime minister.

 There was no immediate response from Ismail Haniyeh, the de facto Hamas prime minister of Gaza.
 Over recent months, a rift has opened between the Gaza-based leadership of the Islamist organisation and its external leadership on the group’s future strategy.